rari/prompteraid/scripts/deploy/README.md

-# PrompterAid Scripts
+# PrompterAid Deployment & Maintenance Scripts

-This directory contains utility scripts for maintaining the PrompterAid website.
+This directory contains utility scripts for deploying and maintaining the PrompterAid website.

 ## Sitemap Updater